 Away from the city chaos, the Langham Huntington in Pasadena offers sophisticated rooms and a top-rated restaurant with stunning views of the garden and a world-class menu, serving Australian Wagyu and authentic Kobe Beef.

 If you’re planning a getaway to the coast, in the area around Santa Monica, Venice Beach and Marina del Rey, the Loews Santa Monica Beach or The Ritz-Carlton definitely stand out and have everything it takes to provide you an unforgettable experience.

 For a tighter budget without giving up on comfort and quality, the options range from the Freehand Los Angeles, with a “home away from home” feeling, to the Holiday Inn Los Angeles, next to the airport.

-Save up to 45% with a City Pass
+Save up to 45% with an attractions pass

-Whether you’re planning to tick off as many attractions as possible or just stopping by a few of the best places to visit in Los Angeles, an appropriate City Pass will be your best friend.
+Whether you’re planning to tick off as many attractions as possible or just stopping by a few of the best places to visit in Los Angeles, an appropriate attractions pass will be your best friend.

 With plenty of popular attractions to choose from, such as the Aquarium of the Pacific, a guided tour to the Dolby Theatre, the LA Zoo, Madame Tussauds Hollywood, GRAMMY Museum… just to name a few, you’ll find a lot of use to the pass!

 That’s a wrap for the selection of the best places to visit in Los Angeles.
 We hope you’ve enjoyed the list, and let us know in the comments what you’re looking forward to visiting.